 They say: “The leading car leasing comparison website”

-Leasing.com describes itself as the car leasing expert and is one of several comparison sites on the internet – the firm doesn’t lease cars itself but acts as a comparison site for lease companies, enabling customers to compare deals and select the one that best suits them.
+Leasing.com describes itself as the car leasing expert and is one of several comparison sites on the internet.
+The company doesn’t lease cars itself but acts as a comparison site for lease companies, enabling customers to compare deals and select the one that best suits them.

 Having been trading since 2000, the site claims to have helped more than a million people find a deal, and it certainly offers a choice – putting in the specific criteria for our Mazda brought up 48 different deals, plus 25 for the Vauxhall.
 The rates were also cheaper than from the manufacturers.

 As with most comparison sites, there is a huge choice of potential lease cars, from Renault to Rolls-Royce.
-And the Leasing.com site does include a number of tutorials.
+And the Leasing.com site does include a number of tutorials, including a video explaining how ‘you’re in the driving seat’.

-First thing you see on opening the site is the usual fill-in menu to ‘find your perfect lease deal’ but aside from that there is a great deal of information on the home page, possibly too much.
+The first thing you see on opening the site is the usual fill-in menu to ‘find your perfect lease deal’, followed by leasing information, tips and advice, news and car reviews.
 Scrolling right to the bottom brings up the most useful section, quick links to specific makes and short-cuts to electric, hybrid and plug-in hybrid cars, low-cost deals and SUVs.

 They say: “We do the leg work, you enjoy the ride”

-Carparison presents an image of a friendly, personal team helping to sort you a lease car.
-It claims that when it launched in 2018, it was to fill a demand not met by existing leasing sites for sourcing quick and easy deals.
+The company says it was launched in 2018 to fill a demand not met by existing leasing sites for sourcing quick and easy deals.
 The site majors on personal service with lots of smiling faces all over the site.

-The usual menu is also there, with a slider between personal and business leasing which sensibly defaults to personal, unlike some rivals.
-You can make a simple search for make and model and then narrow it down, or an advanced search with far more details, including whether the offer that tempts you is actually in stock (which is helpful, as not all deals offered in the leasing market are available immediately from stock).
+You can do a simple search for make and model and then narrow it down, or an advanced search with far more details, including whether the offer that tempts you is actually in stock (which is helpful, as not all deals offered in the leasing market are available immediately).

 Select Car Leasing